kohler/hotcrp/README.md

 Multiconference support
 -----------------------

-HotCRP supports running multiple conferences from a single installation.
-Edit `conf/options.php` to set $Opt["multiconference"] to 1.
-The last directory component of the URL is used for the database name, user, and password.
+HotCRP can run multiple conferences from a single installation.
+The last directory component of the URL will define the conference name.
 For instance:

     http://read.seas.harvard.edu/conferences/testconf/doc/testconf-paper1.pdf
                                              ^^^^^^^^
-                                     last directory component

-Alternately, you may set $Opt["dbName"], $Opt["dbUser"],
-$Opt["dbPassword"], and/or $Opt["dsn"].
-HotCRP will edit each of those
-settings to replace the "*" character with the last directory component.
+                                          conference name

+The conference name can only contain characters in [-_.A-Za-z0-9], and it must not start with a period.
+HotCRP will check for funny conference names and replace them with `__invalid__`.

+To turn on multiconference support, edit `conf/options.php` and set
+$Opt["multiconference"] to true.
+You will then need to tell HotCRP how to find the options relevant for each conference.
+The most flexible mechanism is to use $Opt["include"] to include a conference-specific options file.
+For example:

+    $Opt["include"] = "conf/options-${confname}.php";

+The `${confname}` substring is replaced with the conference name.
+HotCRP will refuse to proceed if the conference-specific options file doesn’t exist.
+To ignore nonexistent options files, use wildcards:

+    $Opt["include"] = "conf/[o]ptions-${confname}.php";

-(This replacement is also performed on the sessionName, downloadPrefix, conferenceSite, and paperSite options.)
+`${confname}` replacement is also performed on these settings: dbName, dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, and paperSite.

 You will still need to create a new database for each conference using the `lib/createdb.sh` script, and convince your Apache to use the HotCRP install directory for all relevant URLs.

-To set other $Opt options per conference, such as the conference name and contact email, modify the conference’s Settings database table.
-A Settings row with name "opt.XXX" takes precedence over option $Opt["XXX"].
-For example, to set a conference’s longName:

-    mysql> insert into Settings (name, value, data) values ('opt.longName', 1, 'My Conference')
-	   on duplicate key update data=values(data);

-Note that the `lib/backupdb.sh` script doesn't work for multiconference installations, and that several important options, such as contactName and contactEmail, cannot yet be set using the web interface.

 License
 -------